+On our list we have wide-ranging hotel spreads, sizzling curries and meaty barbecues, so whatever you fancy you should find something suitable.
+All of these deals are the regular price and are open 7 nights a week.
 But at the risk of sounding like your mother, take your time and don’t order too much in one go.
-Anything you don’t eat usually carries a large penalty fine to prevent wastefulness.
+Anything you don’t eat usually carries a large ‘fine’ to prevent wastefulness.

 - Damnoen Saduak Floating Market Tour

 - Ayutthaya Ancient Capital Tour with River Cruise

 - Bridge on the River Kwai & Historic Railway Tour

 - Siam Niramit Dinner Show

 - Grand Palace & Emerald Buddha Half-Day Tour